fireh9lly/just-the-docs-forestry/docs/editor-overview.md

 > #### A handy tip -
 >
 > On the top right of the screen, by the maximise/close buttons, there's an ellipsis menu.
 From here, you can add a second tab to the Story Editor window.
 We recommend adding a Game tab so you can preview your game within the Story Editor.
-There aren't on-screen play controls, so use Ctrl+P/Cmd+P to play and stop the preview.
+There aren't on-screen play controls in this viewer, so use Ctrl+P/Cmd+P to play and stop the preview.

 #### 1. Board list